cd17822/Tkinter-Ventures/README.md

 Includes a heuristic artificial intelligence with the ability to solve the board any time the user tells it to.
 Commented out a segment of code able to run multiple simulations of the AI to gather statistics on success rates.

 Thank you for your interest,
--Charles DiGiovanna
+Charles DiGiovanna